makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 The Maker Talent CU budget is designed with the following goals in mind:

-- Paying the DAI contribution of its members
+- Paying the DAI compensation to core unit members
 - Sponsoring events where Maker Talent will meet potential candidates and connect with its community
 - Paying a part of the referral bonus as an incentive (see MIP39 for details).
-- Paying the operational costs of the CU (like candidates management software, gas fees and job-ads)
+- Paying the operational costs of the CU (e.g candidates management software, gas fees and job-ads)
-- Having some buffer for unexpected legal or financial expenses.
+- Keeping reasonable buffer for unexpected expenses (legal, financial and other)

-Therefore, a vote to ratify this MIP means MKR holders make a commitment to:
+Therefore, a vote to ratify this MIP means MKR holders will commit to:

-- Funding a 3 month run-way for MT-001
+- Funding a 3 month runway for MT-001

-- Replenish this budget on a quarterly basis
+- Replenish the budget on a quarterly basis

 ## Specification

 ### Motivation

-This CU will attract, connect and recruit the best talent for other CU and commercial companies of MakerDAO.
+This Core Unit will attract, connect and recruit the best talent for other Core Units as well as commercial entities related to MakerDAO.
 This is summarized but not limited to:

     1. Recruit best-in-class talent for the Maker Protocol
     2. Connect with the community in small and big events.